 - 4 Peace Officers Standards and Training Board.
-Appropriates \$3,770,000 each year to the POST Board. \$2,634,000 is for reimbursements to local governments for peace officer training costs. - 5 Private Detective Board.
-Appropriates \$121,000 in FY14 and \$122,000 in FY15 to the private detective board. - 6 Human Rights.
-Appropriates \$3,322,000 in FY14 and \$3,348,000 in FY15 for the Department of Human Rights. - Of this amount, \$129,000 is for increased compliance activities.

-7 Department of Corrections.
+Appropriates \$3,770,000 each year to the POST Board. \$2,634,000 is for reimbursements to local governments for peace officer training costs. - Private Detective Board.
+Appropriates \$121,000 in FY14 and \$122,000 in FY15 to the private detective board. - Human Rights.
+Appropriates \$3,322,000 in FY14 and \$3,348,000 in FY15 for the department of human rights. - Of this amount, \$129,000 is for increased compliance activities. - 7 Department of Corrections. - Subd.

-Subd.
 1. Total appropriation.
-Appropriates \$481,103,000 the first year and \$487,864,000 the second year to the Department of Corrections.
+Appropriates \$481,103,000 the first year and \$487,864,000 the second year to the department of corrections. - Subd.

-Subd.
 2. Correctional institutions.
-Appropriates \$325,759,000 the first year and \$312,001,000 the second year to correctional institutions.

-(a) Sex offender treatment beds.
-Appropriates \$1,500,000 each year for additional sex offender treatment.

-(b) Minncor transfer.
-Transfers \$1,300,000 each year from the MINNCOR revolving fund to the general fund.
+Appropriates \$325,759,000 the first year and \$312,001,000 the second year to correctional institutions. - (a) Sex offender treatment beds.
+Appropriates \$1,500,000 each year for additional sex offender treatment. - (b) Minncor transfer.
+Transfers \$1,300,000 each year from the MINNCOR revolving fund to the general fund. - Subd.

-Subd.
 3. Community services.
-Appropriates \$112,953,000 in FY14 and \$113,479,000 in FY15 for community services.
+Appropriates \$112,953,000 in FY14 and \$113,479,000 in FY15 for community services. - Subd.

-Subd.
 4. Operations support.
-Appropriates \$22,244,000 in FY14 and \$22,513,000 in FY15 for the department's operations support group.

-- 8 Trunk highway fund appropriations.
+Appropriates \$22,244,000 in FY14 and \$22,513,000 in FY15 for the department's operations support group. - Trunk highway fund appropriations.
 Removes the prohibitions on using trunk highway funds to fund BCA expenses and to pay tort claims. - 9 Contracting with other states and federal government.
-Permits the Department of Corrections to keep funds received from housing inmates from other jurisdictions. - 10 Temporary detention.
-Permits the Department of Corrections to keep funds received from housing inmates from other jurisdictions.

-- Scope of application.
-Requires businesses to be certified by the Department of Human Rights every four years rather than the current two year cycle. - 12 Filing fee; account; appropriation.
-Increases the fee for the Department of Human Rights to certify a business under section 11 from \$75 to \$150.
-This amendment is revenue neutral because the certification process will occur every four years instead of every two years. - 13 Felony.
+Permits the department of corrections to keep funds received from housing inmates from other jurisdictions. - Temporary detention.
+Permits the department of corrections to keep funds received from housing inmates from other jurisdictions. - Scope of application.
+Requires businesses to be certified by the department of human rights every four years rather than the current two year cycle. - Filing fee; account; appropriation.
+Increases the fee for the department of human rights to certify a business under section 11 from \$75 to \$150.
+This amendment is revenue neutral because the certification process will occur every four years instead of every two years.

+H.F.
+724 Version: H0724DE3

+April 5, 2013 Page 4

+- Felony.
 Expands the felony 5th degree criminal sexual conduct offense.
 A person who engages in either nonconsensual sexual contact with another person or who engages in masturbation or lewd exhibition of the genitals in front of a minor under the age of 16 may be sentenced to up to five years in prison if the person has a qualifying prior offense.
-The list of qualifying prior offenses is: (1) criminal sexual conduct 1-5 (§§ 609.242 to 609.3451); (2) criminal sexual predatory conduct (§ 609.3453); (3) solicitation of a child (§ 609.52); (4) indecent exposure (§ 617.23); (5) use of a child in a sexual performance (§ 617.246); (5) child pornography (§ 617.247); or (6) a similar qualifying offense from another state. - 14 Presumptive executed sentence for repeat sex offenders.
+The list of qualifying prior offenses is: (1) criminal sexual conduct 1-5 (§§ 609.242 to 609.3451); (2) criminal sexual predatory conduct (§ 609.3453); (3) solicitation of a child (§ 609.52); (4) indecent exposure (§ 617.23); (5) use of a child in a sexual performance (§ 617.246); (5) child pornography (§ 617.247); or (6) a similar qualifying offense from another state. - Presumptive executed sentence for repeat sex offenders.
 Creates a presumptive mandatory minimum sentence of three years for certain repeat sex offenders.
 A person who is convicted for criminal sexual conduct 1-5 within 15 years of a prior sex offense conviction will receive the 3-year sentence unless a longer mandatory minimum sentence applies.
-A court may stay execution of the sentence only if it finds that a stay is in the best interest of the victim or the family unit and the offender has been accepted into treatment and can benefit from the treatment program.
-A stay must be accompanied by: (1) incarceration in a local jail; (2) a requirement to complete treatment; and (3) a requirement that the offender has no unsupervised contact with the victim. - Repealer.
-Repeals the Department of Corrections' out-of-state offender special revenue account.
+A court may stay execution of the sentence only if it finds the offender amenable to inpatient sex offender treatment and imposes local jail time and a requirement of completing inpatient treatment as conditions of the offender's probation. - Repealer.
+Repeals the department of corrections' out-of-state offender special revenue account.
 This language is no longer needed because the department will receive payments of housing out-of-state offenders as a direct appropriation pursuant to sections 9 and 10.